The Science of Employee Recognition and Rewards

 • Companies with effective recognition programs see 31% lower turnover.

-• 41% of companies that use peer-to-peer recognition reported seeing increases in customer satisfaction.
+• 41% of companies that use peer-to-peer recognition reported increased customer satisfaction.

 • 50% of employees said they’d stay at their job if they felt appreciated.

 The numbers don’t lie — recognition is the employee engagement power tool.
-Unlike a trophy or pre-determined bonus, spontaneous recognition for great work isn’t something that an employee can anticipate.
+Unlike a trophy or pre-determined bonus, spontaneous recognition for outstanding work isn’t something that an employee can anticipate.

 As a result, public recognition enforces good behavior and performance, all while forging connections between the people giving and receiving praise.